umddb/datascience-fall14/lecture-notes/wrangling.md

     - Much research work on this topic, but pretty domain-specific at this point

+- Crowdsourcing
+    - Humans are often better at this task
+    - Can use one of the crowdsourcing mechanisms (e.g., Mechanical Turk) for getting human input on the difficult pairs
+    - Quite heavily used commercially (e.g., to disambiguate products, restaurants, etc.)

 ---

 ## Entity Resolution: Scaling to Big Data